-Motivated by the Guruswami-Sudan algorithm, Boneh in [9] stated a CRT list-decoding algorithm with quantitatively analogous error-correcting capabilities.
+Boneh in [14], motivated by the Guruswami-Sudan results, stated a CRT listdecoding algorithm with quantitatively analogous error-correcting capabilities.
 Boneh also stated an algorithm for the more general problem of finding any polynomial value having a large gcd with N; this obviously includes the multipleof-N problems and the divisor-of-N problems.
-Boneh did not seem to realize that these results were also nothing more than applications of the Howgrave-Graham algorithm-the algorithm in [9] constructs the same lattice as the Howgrave-Graham algorithm, finds the same Q, and finds the same roots.
+The algorithm in [14] constructs the same lattice as the Howgrave-Graham algorithm (in the same way), finds the same Q, and finds the same roots; the only difference is that the Howgrave-Graham algorithm throws away more of the outputs.
+The very large overlap between the algorithms was not pointed out in [14].

-In 2003 I posted the first draft of a survey paper [5] giving a unified algorithm statement for univariate polynomials over \mathbf{Q} .
+In 2003 I posted the first draft of a survey paper [9] giving a unified algorithm statement for univariate polynomials over \mathbf{Q} .
 I showed that a unified parameter optimization produced, as special cases, the quantitative results that had been obtained by Coppersmith, Howgrave-Graham, Boneh, et al. for various applications.
-I took a slightly broader perspective, allowing a large gcd for polynomial values on rational inputs, although at the time I did not have any applications of this extra generality; subsequent applications include [46], [7], and [14].
+I took a slightly broader perspective, allowing a large gcd for polynomial values on rational inputs, although at the time I did not see any way to use this extra generality; subsequent applications include [54], [10], and [20].

-I discussed CRT decoding in [5, Section 7], and said that replacing \mathbf{Q} with a rational function field in the same algorithm would decode Reed-Solomon codes as effectively as the Guruswami-Sudan algorithm.
+I discussed CRT decoding in [9, Section 7], and said that replacing \mathbf{Q} with a rational function field in the same algorithm would decode Reed-Solomon codes as effectively as the Guruswami-Sudan algorithm.
 I had not actually read the Guruswami-Sudan paper at that point, and I did not realize that Guruswami and Sudan were missing the Howgrave-Graham simplification.
-I also had no idea that Koetter and Vardy had quantitatively improved the Guruswami-Sudan results, moving from the big-field Johnson bound to the \mathbf{F}q Johnson bound; I learned this much later when Augot kindly sent me a copy of [3].
-I do not see any way to use the algorithm stated in [5] to obtain the Koetter-Vardy results; an extra tweak is required, and is the main content of Section 4 of this paper.
+I also had no idea that Koetter and Vardy had quantitatively improved the Guruswami-Sudan results, moving from the big-field Johnson bound to the \mathbf{F}q Johnson bound; I learned this much later when Augot kindly sent me a copy of [4].
+I do not see any way to use the algorithm stated in [9] to obtain the Koetter-Vardy results: an extra tweak is required, and is the main content of Section 4 of this paper.
+The advantages of this tweaked algorithm over the Koetter-Vardy algorithm are analogous to the advantages of the Howgrave-Graham algorithm over the Guruswami-Sudan algorithm: most importantly, the local specification of the lattice is eliminated in favor of directly writing down lattice generators starting from V.

-Cohn and Heninger in [16] presented an explicit function-field version of the Howgrave-Graham algorithm, including a generalization from the rational function field $\mathbf{F}{q^m}(x)$ to arbitrary function fields.
-This generalization includes list decoding for algebraic-geometry codes, reaching the big-field Johnson bound with cost only $n^{2\Omega+3+o(1)}$, as discussed in [16, Section 6].
-Cost bounds for other choices of l can also be extracted straightforwardly from the analysis in [16] and match the cost bounds shown in this section.
-However, the generalization still does not cover the Koetter-Vardy algorithm.
+Cohn and Heninger in [23] presented an explicit function-field version of the Howgrave-Graham algorithm, including a generalization from the rational function field $\mathbf{F}{q^m}(x)$ to arbitrary function fields; this generalization includes list decoding for algebraic-geometry codes.
+In the case of Reed-Solomon codes, [23, Section 6] reaches the big-field Johnson bound with cost only $n^{2\Omega+3+o(1)}$.
+Cost bounds for other choices of l can also be extracted straightforwardly from the analysis in [23] and match the cost bounds shown in this section.
+However, this generalization still does not cover the Koetter-Vardy results.

-4 Correcting nearly $n' - \sqrt{n'(n'-t-1)}$ errors
+4 Correcting nearly $n' - \sqrt{n'(n' - t - 1)}$ errors